US orders 8,500 troops on heightened alert amid Russia worry

 In a statement, the ministers said the EU has stepped up sanction preparations, and they warned that “any further military aggression by Russia against Ukraine will have massive consequences and severe costs.”

-AP Writer Lorne Cook reported from Brussels, Belgium.
-AP Writers Yuras Karmanau in Kyiv, Ukraine, Dasha Litvinova in Moscow, Geir Moulson in Berlin, Aritz Parra in Madrid, Jill Lawless in London, Lolita C. Baldor and Aamer Madhani in Washington, Mike Corder in The Hague, and Raf Casert in Brussels contributed.
+Associated Press writer Lorne Cook reported from Brussels, Belgium.
+AP writers Yuras Karmanau in Kyiv, Ukraine; Dasha Litvinova in Moscow; Geir Moulson in Berlin; Aritz Parra in Madrid; Jill Lawless in London; Lolita C. Baldor and Aamer Madhani in Washington; Mike Corder in The Hague; and Raf Casert in Brussels contributed to tis report.

 Credit: Olivier Matthys